VivekBezawada/ticket-booking-app/README.md

 # Postman Collection
 Postman Collection can be found in the project itself.
-It is named "postmanCollection.json"
+It is named "postmanCollection.json" A request is named based on the funcionality of the API

 # Assumptions
 - User can track using Seat Number